Frankel Conjecture and Sasaki geometry: Discussions

 \item An algebro-geometric counterpart of the main theorem, in particular, in the orbifold setting.
-It seems that a characterization of weighted projective spaces analogous to Kobayashi-Ochiai would be very helpful. \item It is a question in Chen-Tian \cite{Chen-Tian2} to classify compact K\"ahler orbifolds with positive bisectional curvature.
+It seems that a characterization of weighted projective spaces analogous to Kobayashi-Ochiai would be very helpful.

+\item It is a question in Chen-Tian \cite{Chen-Tian2} to classify compact K\"ahler orbifolds with positive bisectional curvature.
 Corollary \ref{orbifold Frankel} gave an answer when the orbifold is polarized.
-This restriction comes from the fact such orbifolds corresponds exactly to quasi-regular compact Sasaki manifolds.
+This restriction comes from the fact that such orbifolds corresponds exactly to quasi-regular compact Sasaki manifolds.
 In general we may get a compact Sasaki orbifold.
 Given the fact(c.f. \cite{Chen-Tian2}) that a compact K\"ahler-Einstein orbifold with positive bisectional curvature is a global quotient of the projective space, it is tempting to expect that a compact Sasaki orbifold with positive transverse bisectional curvature is a finite quotient of a weighted Sasaki sphere.
 Then it would follow that a compact K\"ahler orbifold with positive bisectional curvature is bi-holomorphic to a finite quotient of a weighted projective space.
-A complete answer to this would require a detailed analysis of the Sasaki-Ricci flow on orbifolds. \end{itemize}
+A complete answer to this would require a detailed analysis of the Sasaki-Ricci flow on orbifolds.